Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 > An autonomous team is a team which is responsible for solving a specific business problem.
 The members of this team cut across system boundaries to solve business problems
 > The challenge of the manager is to get his team to engage with the problem statement. [...]
 The ability to do this, in my opinion, the hallmark of a great manager/leader

+[WorkAtDifferentManagementLevels]
+* Managing a team of individual contributors
+* Managing individual contributors and managers
+* Managing just managers

 ## Team culture building & best practices
 - two main tenets: RESPECT & TRUST people.
 How to build trust ?
 Start by trusting others, be trustworthy, build relationships + it takes time [Minimum Viable Bureaucracy] + [MAPP] on trust, autonomy & Agile methods in Michelin